 Manchester City are champions of Europe, joining Chelsea, Manchester United and Liverpool in winning the competition in the modern Champions League & Premier League era.

 City have been knocking on the door for years and finally secured the trophy with a 1-0 win over Internazionale at the Ataturk Stadium in Istanbul.
 But what does the trophy win say about where the club can go from here?

-Here are the last five Champions League-winning clubs from the Premier League, and what happened next for each of them.
+Here are the last six Champions League-winning clubs from the Premier League, and what happened next for each of them.

 After that Mohamed Salah injury and those Loris Karius howlers in the 2018 final against Real Madrid, Liverpool came back much improved the following year, pushing Manchester City all the way in the Premier League title race and finishing runners-up in spite of registering a club record 97 points.

 When they lost 3-0 away to Barcelona in the 2018-19 Champions League semi-final, it looked like Jurgen Klopp’s side would agonisingly go trophyless again.

 But an iconic four-goal second-leg comeback booked another final against Tottenham, and an anticlimactically routine 2-0 victory at the Wanda Metropolitano in Madrid.

 The 2019-20 season again saw them come back with a fire in their belly, and they emphatically sealed a first league title in 30 years by bettering the previous year’s tally, hitting 99 points, 18 ahead of runners-up City.